 Dust From Construction Sites

 Dust from construction activities can usually be dealt with as a statutory nuisance under the Environmental Protection Act.
 In this respect it must be causing a "material interference with the use and enjoyment of a neighbouring property".
-More information on how we investigate statutory nuisances is contained in the noise nuisance page, Follow this link for information on "What a noise nuisance is"
+More information on how we investigate statutory nuisances is contained in the fact sheet Dealing with Neighbour Nuisance (PDF Document, 0.24 Mb)

 When investigating complaints about dust from construction sites officers will often take account of relevant advisory documents such as The Building Research Establishment Pollution Control Guidance 'Controlling Particles, Vapour and Noise Pollution from Construction Sites'